 To your health,

 PS: A challenge for you.
-Go through the products in your pantry or fridge and take a snap of one that contains 2 or more of these sugars you’ll no longer consume.
+Go through the products in your pantry or fridge and take a snap of one that contains 2 or more of these sugars in disguise you’ll no longer consume.
 Then post it in the comments with your commitment to no longer eat that product, or find a healthier alternative 😉